The Commonwealth Electoral Act 1918 (Electoral Act) outlines the redistribution processes.

 • the number of members of the House of Representatives to which a state is entitled has changed, or

-• the number of electors in more than one-third of the electoral divisions in a state deviates from the average divisional enrolment by over 10 per cent for a period of more than two months, or
+• the number of electors in more than one-third of the electorates in a state deviates from the average enrolment across electorates in the state by over 10 per cent for a period of more than two months, or

 • a period of seven years has elapsed since the last redistribution process was determined.